 Tuesday-Wednesday 26—27 October 2009 (could change)

 • CBD: Convention on Biological Diversity.

 • special sessions: meetings of WTO councils and committees focusing only on the Doha Development Agenda negotiations.

 • TRIPS: Trade-related aspects of intellectual property rights.

-> More jargon:
+> More jargon: glossary